ningzhibin/protein-Inference/README.md

 * Order the table according the number of peptides mapped to each protein
 * Start from the top1 protein (leading protein), iterate the whole table from the 2nd one, find all sub proteins (with peptide ids as subset of the first protein), group them all together as a protein group and store it in another table.
 Then delete all these proteins from the table
 * Iterate the above step, until the table is empty
+* re-examine the list, to tell if the peptides are group unique
+* remove protein groups with 0 razor proteins

 # Some questions